jessicarush/react-notes/nextjs_app_router.md

 The caching options for all `fetch` requests in a layout or page can also be set using the [segment config object](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config).

-**Note** I'm still a bit confused by this.For example, when fetching a color from my random color API in a server-component:
+**Note** I'm still a bit confused by this.
+For example, when fetching a color from my random color API in a server-component:

 **With default 'force-cache'**

 - The same color will be served to two different users.
 Navigation between pages will serve the same color.
-A hard refresh will still serve the same color. *This seems to makes sense.*
+A hard refresh will still serve the same color. *This makes sense.*

 **With 'no-cache'**